SonarQube

 You can also use the Test all configurations button to confirm that the configuration was successful.
 If your configuration is valid, you’ll see a banner that says “Configuration is valid.
 If you see issues, please see documentation or reach out to Cortex support.”

-The SonarQube integration has multi-account support so you can add a configuration for each additional instance by repeating the above process.
+The SonarQube integration has multi-account support.
+You can add a configuration for each additional by repeating the process above.

 Self-hosted Sonar instances